thisisawesome1994/qo-dl-reborn/README.md

-# Qo-DL Reborn (Copy from original repo, I am not the author of this program...)
+# Qo-DL Reborn (Copy from original repo, I am not the author of this program...
+Program deleted!!)
 Tool written in Python to download streamable tracks from Qobuz.

 ![](https://orion.feralhosting.com/sorrow/qo_rb.jpg)